Jadon Sancho has one last chance to save his Manchester United career

 There is, it should be said, a route back at Old Trafford for Sancho, or at least the pretence of one.

-Ten Hag does not just want Sancho to say sorry in private, he requires a full public apology to mirror the action which saw the player take to social media and effectively accuse his manager of lying over the reasons for his absence in the 3-1 defeat at Arsenal on September 3.
+Ten Hag does not just want Sancho to say sorry in private, he requires a full public apology to mirror the action that saw the player take to social media and effectively accuse his manager of lying over the reasons for his absence in the 3-1 defeat at Arsenal on Sept 3.

 According to Ten Hag, Sancho was omitted because of his “performance in training”, to which the player reacted by telling his 2.2 million followers on X (formerly Twitter) that there were “other reasons” and that he had been made “a scapegoat for a long time which isn’t fair”.